All That Glitters: Britain's Next Jewellery Star series 2: Episode 2

 The Best Seller challenge was to make a spinner ring, with one or more spinning circles on the outside of the ring.
 The Bespoke Brief was to make a hairpin.

 Episode 3

 The Best Seller challenge was to make a pearl necklace with a chain.
 The Bespoke Brief was to make a sentimental charm bracelet.

 Episode 4

 The Best Seller challenge was to make a Birmingham themed brooch.
 The Bespoke Brief was to make an ear cuff for a client who wears a hearing aid.

 Episode 5

 The Best Seller challenge was to make mismatched earrings, using 9 carat gold and semi-precious gems.
 The Bespoke Brief was to make a set of cufflinks.

 Episode 6: Final

 The Best Seller challenge was to make an engagement ring, using an oval sapphire and 18 carat gold.
-The Bespoke Brief was to make an occasion necklace, using at least one gemstone.
+The Bespoke Brief was to make an occasion necklace, for client Shirley Ballas, using at least one gemstone.